Your guide to WooCommerce barcode inventory for manufacturers

 Any new information (for example, products, customer details, or sales orders) created in BigCommerce is automatically generated in Katana, giving you a centralized point to manage your entire workflow process, from manufacturing to sales.

 Centralize your entire workflow from sales to manufacturing, and supply chain management.
 Try out Katana + BigCommerce for free.
 Sign up for a 14-day free trial — No credit card required.

 And there you have it — Now you know how to set up the inventory tracking features in BigCommerce.

 The next step is to harmonize your sales and manufacturing processes too.
-Katana manufacturing ERP is specifically built to support manufacturers selling via BigCommerce, empowering them to take control over their manufacturing, inventory, and sales.
+Katana Cloud Manufacturing is a BigCommerce ERP integration that empowers e-commerce merchants to take control of their manufacturing, inventory, and sales.

 And until next time, happy manufacturing.